gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Figure EV4 - Validation of protein depletion efficiency and sister labelling controls in NIPBL-AID cells

 ### (d)
+Analysis of mean NIPBL-EGFP fluorescence in the thresholded chromatin mask for central Z-slices for control and NIPBL depleted cells.
+Fields of cells analysed.

+The notebook thresholds the chromatin channels for fields of cells, and calculates the mean NIPBL-mEGFP fluorescence within the nucleus for the conditions of interest.
+The notebooks can be found here: [notebook]().

 ### (g)
 Analysis of the amount of sister chromatid separation in NIPBL depleted HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to prometaphase.